Jump to Camino Portugués Stages

-The Official Start of the Camino Portugués in Lisbon
+The Official Starting Point of the Camino Portugués in Lisbon

-Many believe the official start of the Camino Portugués in Lisbon is the Cathedral of Lisbon.
+Where is the official starting point of the Camino Portugués?
+Many believe the official starting point of the Camino Portugués in Lisbon is the Cathedral of Lisbon.
 It is not.
-The true start is at the Church of Santiago, or the Igreja de Santiago as it is known in Portuguese.
+The true starting point is at the obscure Church of Santiago, or the Igreja de Santiago as it is known in Portuguese.

 I am not sure why the Church of Santiago is not well known.
-I suppose it depends on the reference that you are using.
+Clearly, you can start at the Sé de Lisboa.
+The choice is yours.

-For us, it was imperative to start at the official beginning!
+For us, it was imperative to start at the official starting point and begin what we felt was a more authentic pilgrimage.

 “Don't believe what your eyes are telling you.
 All they show is limitation.
 Look with your understanding, find out what you already know, and you'll see the way to fly.” ~ Richard Bach, author of Jonathan Livingston Seagull

-To find the official start of the Camino Portugués, one must first find the Church of Santiago, just up the hill, four tenths of a kilometer from the Cathedral of Lisbon.
-Here is a photograph of the church.
+To find the official starting point of the Camino Portugués, one must first find the Church of Santiago, just up the hill, four tenths of a kilometer from the Cathedral of Lisbon.
+Here is a photograph of the small and unassuming church.

 It is a sweet little church, on the Rúa de Santiago, heading up the hill towards the famous São Jorge Castle, a must see on the tourist trail in Lisbon.
 Unfortunately, the church was never open any time when we arrived.